 “From then I continued juggling both the internship and my job,” Douglas said.

 “However, I decided I wanted to go full force in this job.
-So I saved all my rent money for the year and quitted my accounting job.”
+So I saved all my rent money for the year and quit my accounting job.”

 Styling was fun but, bills had to be paid.
 Douglas combined her knowledge of business, fashion and vintage finds to create “The Club” an online vintage boutique with the motto “cool vintage for cool babes.”